david-garza/kickstarter-analysis/README.md

 ![Outcomes vs Goals](/resources/Outcomes_vs_Goals.png)

 ### Challenges and Difficulties Encountered
 A challenge was encountered with COUNTIFS().
-Most of the goal bins require an AND condition to test between to values.
+Most of the goal bins require an AND condition to test between two values.
 COUNTIFS() does not accept the excel function AND() in its criteria arguement.
-The only way to add boolen AND is to add the tested array again and second criteria test.
-This was not obvious and allows more more bugs to enter the code.
+The only way to add boolen AND is to add the tested array again and a second criteria test.
+This was not obvious and allows bugs to enter the code.

 ## Results